wlsf82/protractor-and-webrtc/README.md

 ## Lesson 1 - First test

-Now that we have an app up and running and the basic configurations needed for protractor, it is time to create the first test.
+Now that we have an app up and running and the basic configurations needed for Protractor, it is time to create the first test.

 In this lesson you will learn: